 In fact, Charge 2 isn't really a smartwatch and you'll only get calls and clipped texts on the wrist.
 There's also no way to respond - that's up to your smartphone.

-As for other features, the Gear Fit2 will play Spotify and music stored directly on the device while Charge 2 gives you guided breathing exercises to de-stress.
+As for other features, the Gear Fit2 will play Spotify and music stored directly on the device while the Charge 2 includes its guided breathing feature that aims to keep you calm.
+Much like Apple's Breathe feature, it does initially feel a bit gimmicky, but it's good to see that Fitbit is thinking beyond fitness for its trackers.

 Both devices also employ ways to get your sluggish butt moving.
 Charge 2 will buzz you reminders to take 250 steps before the hour is up while Fit2 will let you know you've been inactive for a certain amount of time - and that you need to move.